palladius/clouddeploy-platinum-path/step-by-step-guide.md

 ## First - a note on my scripts

 The root directory of my repo has a number of bash scripts which could discourage most of you.
 A few technical and philosophical notes:

-* Scripts must be run in alpha order from `00-XXX.sh` to `16-YYY.sh`.
+* Scripts must be run in alphabetical order from `00-XXX.sh` to `16-YYY.sh`.
 * Every script is “transactional”, meaning if fails at first non-0 exit of a subcommand (this is achieved by `set -e` plus `bin/proceed_if_error_matches` for which I've been nominated for a Pulitzer).
 At the end of the script, a common routine will touch a file called `.executed_ok.04-status.sh.touch`.
 This will leave a breadcrumb trail which tells